glewe/ci4-auth/README.md

 Assuming that the migrations have been completed successfully, you can run the seeders now to create the CI4-Auth sample data.

 Copy the files **lewe/ci4-auth/src/Database/Seeds/*.php** to **app/Database/Seeds**.
-Then run the following commands:
+Then run the following command:

     > php spark db:seed CI4AuthSeeder

 ### Run Application

 Start your browser and navigate to your public directory.
 Use the menu to check out the views that come with CI4-Auth.

 ## Services